orthecreedence/wookie-doc/views/docs/error-handling.md

 {{toc}}

 ### Catching errors before they reach top-level
-While you can setup a global error handler to keep your app from crashing in the event of an uncaught error/condition, it's best to keep uncaught errors/conditions from ever happening.
+While you can setup a global error handler (in both cl-async *and* Wookie) to keep your app from crashing in the event of an uncaught error/condition, it's best to keep uncaught errors/conditions from ever happening.

 The best way to do this is to be very meticulous about error handling in your routes and any code the routes call.
 Whenever an async action occurs, you *will*